-Total operating expenses decreased \$2.4 million, or 4%, for the three months ended June 30, 2017, and increased \$0.8 million, or 1%, for the six months ended June 30, 2017, compared to the same periods a year ago, for the reasons discussed in the sections below.
+Total operating expenses remained relatively flat for the three months ended March 31, 2019 compared to the same period a year ago, for the reasons discussed in the sections below.

 Research and Development Expenses

 Research and development expenses consist of third party research and development costs and the fully-burdened amount of costs associated with work performed under collaboration agreements.
 Research and development costs include employee-related expenses for research and development functions, expenses incurred under agreements with clinical research organizations, other clinical and preclinical costs and allocated direct and indirect overhead costs, such as facilities costs, information technology costs and other overhead.
 Research and development costs are expensed as incurred.
 Costs for certain development activities are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors and our clinical sites.